losbiw/motivat.io/readme.md

 # Motivat.io

+The app is created for people who struggle with finding their motivation to achieve certain goals and/or keep forgetting about practicing new skills.

 ![Intro screen](screenshots/intro.png)
 ![Main screen](screenshots/main-screen.png)

-## Goal
-The app is created for people who struggle with finding their motivation to achieve certain goals and/or keep forgetting about practicing new skills.

 ## Tech Stack
 Main technologies used in the project: